SdMusic/Anime-Memory-Game/README.md

 Prior to deployment, the site could be viewed in real time by adding the following command to the terminal window, and selecting "Open Browser" from the modal that displays: python3 -m http.server

+## Testing

 ## Bugs & Fixes
-- timer starts when page loaded - added empty global var and assigned start function to fill
+- Timer starts when page loaded - added empty global var and assigned start function to fill
 - Game able to be played before timer start - overlay added with pointer null to a start game fuction
-- when clicked in quick succesion 3 card can remain displayed.
+- When clicked in quick succesion 3 card can remain displayed.
+Fixed with global var counting cards flipped and not allowing more than 2 with var being reset when check match is called.
-- score displayed in long number
+- Score displayed to decimal point, fixed by putting sum through new var and Math.round().
-- stop timer function not working -scope issue
+- Stop timer function not working - Scope changed to correct error.

 ## Credits and Acknowledgements